john-cd/rust_howto/src/categories/concurrency/message_passing.md

 # Message passing

-One increasingly popular approach to ensuring safe concurrency is message passing, where threads communicate by sending each other messages containing data.
-The Rust standard library provides channels for message passing that are safe to use in concurrent contexts.
+One increasingly popular approach to ensuring safe concurrency is {{i:message passing}}, where threads communicate by sending each other messages containing data.
+The Rust standard library provides channels for message passing that are safe to use in {{i:concurrent contexts}}.

 Message passing in `async` programming is covered in a separate page: [async channels](../asynchronous/async_channels.md)